Child Life Program

 Brothers and sisters are affected by illness and injury as well.
 They may need help understanding what is happening and how to work through their feelings and concerns about their brother or sister who is sick.
-Child life specialists are available to help siblings by giving support and answering their questions, and can help prepare them for visiting their brother or sister in the hospital.
+Child life specialists are available to help siblings by giving support and answering their questions.

 Holiday celebrations and special visitors